Wales national football team: Current squad

-Wales named their 24-man squad for the UEFA Euro 2024 Qualifiers against Croatia on 25 March and Latvia on 28 March 2023.
+Wales named the following squad for the 2026 FIFA World Cup qualification – UEFA Group J matches against Liechtenstein and North Macedonia on 15 and 18 November 2025; respectively.
+On 10 November, Ben Cabango, Ben Davies, and Kieffer Moore withdrew due to injury and was replaced by Rhys Norrington-Davies and Isaak Davies.

-Caps and goals are correct as of 29 November 2022, after the match against England.
+Caps and goals are correct as of 18 November 2025, after the match against North Macedonia.

 Recent call-ups

-The following players have been called up for the team within the last 12 months.
+The following players have also been called up for the team within the last twelve months.